-- § Easy to start: just do it! - § Few regulations, but also few protections (e.g., liability).
-Benefits but also risks both business and personal property. - § File an IRS Schedule C and handle business income similarly to personal income.
+- Easy to start: just do it! - Few regulations, but also few protections (e.g., liability).
+Profits go to you personally, but so does "exposure" of both business and personal property. - File an IRS Schedule C and handle business income similarly to personal income.